Multiple Sclerosis Society of Canada

 To let us know about your plans to support MS in the years to come, please complete and submit this Statement of Intent form.

-Leaving a gift in a will is a big decision.
+Adding a gift in a will is a big decision.
 It is a statement of your values and a reflection of who you are.
 You can feel confident that every penny is spent to make the greatest impact for people living with MS.

 In other words, we promise that your gift will make the greatest impact for Canadians living with MS.

-The choice to leave a gift in your will may also be an extremely personal one.
+The choice to add a gift in your will may also be an extremely personal one.
 We encourage you to consult your financial advisors, lawyers, and loved ones as you consider a gift – and of course, we are willing to help you in any way we can.